wellesley-cs230/wellesley-cs230.github.io/hw4.md

 **0. Study and use the provided Card class**

 The `Card.java` class is provided for you.
-Read it very carefully and provide documentation for all the methods.
-Pay close attention to the equals() method.
+Read it very carefully, paying close attention to the equals() method.

 `Card.java`:
 ```java